Dnuns/client/README.md

 # Client API

-This is simple REST API CRUD.
+This is a simple REST API CRUD.

 ## Tech Stack